wsv-accidis/tmeit-android/README.md

 på Kungliga Tekniska Högskolan, KTH._

 ## Status
-Version 1.5 has been published to Google Play.
-This version adds a simple feature to check if someone is over 18 and thus of legal age to be served alcohol.
+Version 1.6 has been published to Google Play.
+This version adds a feature that allows members to upload photos of each other.

 ## Development plan
 This app is still under development but several features are functional and the app is intended